Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

 \subsubsection{Direct Embedding}

-In the family of initial-noise-based watermarking methods, direct embedding refers to techniques that inject watermark signals directly into the initial noise in a single step, without requiring iterative optimization or training.
-TreeRing~\cite{wen2023tree} is a pioneering method that embeds concentric ring patterns into the Fourier domain of the initial noise and can be described as:
+Direct embedding, one of the initial-noise-based watermarking methods, injects watermark signals directly into the initial noise in a single step, without requiring iterative optimization or training.
+TreeRing~\cite{wen2023tree} is a pioneering method that embeds a watermark signal guided by concentric ring patterns (i.e., our defined $c_K(w)$) into the Fourier domain of the initial noise and can be described as: